eggsandbeer/single-page-javascript-exercise/README.md

 # EA Single Page App Test

+### Task

-#### Your task is to write a responsive JavaScript application that allows a person to search Github.com for other users' public repositories.
+* Your task is to write a responsive JavaScript application that allows a person to search Github.com for other users' public repositories.
+* This exercise is to be completed within 3 hours.

 ### Setup